Our Newfoundland Ponies

 Erik is a "mystery pony" - his DNA did not match foundation DNA records, which makes him ineligible for registration.
 Breed Profiling that we ran came back as #1 Newfoundland Pony, #2 New Forest, #3 Miniature Horse.
 Breed profiling is not accurate and we do not support allowing breed profiled ponies to be registered.
 Why?
 The Newfoundland Pony has NO genetic disorders whatsoever.
 Zero.
 Zilch.
 The majority of today's equine breeds do, and many carry lethal genes.
 As history has shown, the adding of other modern breed's genes (generally to increase numbers quickly) can add lethal genes to a rare breed's gene pool.
 With low numbers, the percentage of affected ponies would be great, and the breed would dwindle to unrecoverable status.
 We'd also risk losing their sweet, willing temperament.

-Erik is an incredible equine assisted learning teacher.
+Erik is an incredible equine assisted learning teacher in our Newfoundland Pony assisted life skills program.
 Don't let his small size and cute face fool you - his forte is teaching people how to communicate with him, how to truly be a teammate.
 If not, he plants all 4 feet and no one is going anywhere!
+Sometimes he cheats at the EAL course's task at hand, as he already knows the answer - he gives his human teammates a chance or two but if they can't figure it out, he just shows them how it's done, Erik style!

 GELDING